9 Fun Things to Do on Sauvie Island

 • Walton Beach tends to be the most popular beach on Sauvie Island and gets crowded on summer weekends.
 There is lots of sand and good shallow water there for wading.
 Consider arriving early on summer weekend days.

 • Willow Bar is a peaceful sandy strip on the Columbia River.
-It is picturesque, calm, and tends to be less crowded than other beaches on Sauvie Island.
+It is picturesque, calm, and usually crowded than other beaches on Sauvie Island.

 3. See the UFO boat